Why Women Consider Abortion

 Medical concerns relating to the baby are comparatively rare (2%).
 But an abnormal finding in a diagnostic test can make you feel like your world is crumbling apart.

 Financial concerns because of low income, debt, or unemployment are the most significant hurdle for seven percent of women.
-One percent of women feel pressured by family members, their employer, cultural norms, or other factors to get an abortion.
+One percent of women feel pressured by family members, employers, cultural norms, or other factors to get an abortion.

-Another one percent of women reach out to us because they conceived by rape.
+Another one percent of women reach out to us because they became pregnant due to rape.

 📔 You may also like: